Endless Rooms: Singles

 There were four singles that were released, each about one month apart, ahead of the album.
 The third track on the album, "The Way It Shatters", released on 2 February 2022 was the lead single off the album.
 "Tidal River", released exactly a month later, was the second single released, and the second track on the album.
 The third single, "My Echo" was released on 5 April 2022, while the final single before the album's release, "Dive Deep", was released on the eve of the album's release.

 Music videos

 The lead single, "The Way It Shatters" had its music video premier on the band's YouTube channel the day of the single release, 2 February 2022.
 The video features a man in a suit walking up from the beach to celebrate his birthday party, but is unenthusiastically observing and taking in the festivities around the party before retreating back to the ocean.
 The video was directed and edited by Nick Mckk and Mike Ridley, with Loni Thomson providing art direction.
-Actors Cecil Coleman, Shane O'Keefe, Lauren Heron, and Kgomotso Skehu made appearances in the music video.
+Actors Cecil Coleman, Shane O'Keefe, Lauren Heron, and Kgomotso Sekhu made appearances in the music video.

 The single "Dive Deep" did not have a corresponding music video, but a video visualiser was released in conjunction with the single.
 It shows video of twilight over the horizon, with visualisations of the band members walking.
 The video was directed by Jamieson Moore.